InDesign to Microsoft Word (.docx) conversions

 B. When the ID2Office – Options window appears, choose Microsoft Word (free-flowing or text frames) and click Export

 C. Click Save and ID2Office exports the InDesign file to Word type immediately.

 The best thing about using ID2Office is that the native InDesign data is thoroughly processed and converted to the appropriate Microsoft Word type.
 Thus, you get the most accurate conversion.
-All character and paragraph style sheets, hyperlinks, text, tables, graphics are accurately processed, and the layout maintained to an extremely high degree.
+All character and paragraph style sheets, paragraphs structure, hyperlinks, text, tables, images, vector and path graphics are accurately processed.
+ID2Office also supports a wide range of foreign languages like Arabic, Hebrew, Chinese, Japanese, Korean in addition to the regular English and European languages.
+Additionally, the layout is maintained to an extremely high degree.
 You have a lot of flexibility in adjusting or tweaking the converted file.
 The only down-side of using a plug-in like ID2Office is that there is a cost associated to it.